ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 // Defines a contract named `HelloWorld`.
 // A contract is a collection of functions and data (its state).
-// Once deployed, a contract resides at a specific address on the Ethereum blockchain.
+// Once deployed, a contract resides at a specific address on the Cloiinkcoin blockchain.
 // Learn more: https://solidity.readthedocs.io/en/v0.5.10/structure-of-a-contract.html
 contract HelloWorld {